HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 - Identifier **SHALL** be unique for all time within the assigner’s system.

-- Identifier **SHALL NOT** be reassigned to a different individual and patient onboarding process requires that patient assert that any attributes they provide uniquely represent them.
-(To do: more speific details about what this means for certain types of attributes such as phone number, address, email.)
+- Identifier **SHALL NOT** be reassigned to a different individual and patient onboarding process requires that patient assert that any attributes they provide uniquely represent them. (*To do: more speific details about what this means for certain types of attributes such as phone number, address, email.*)

-- Identifier **SHOULD** be <span style="background-color:yellow">'FHIR-ready'</span>.
+- Identifier **SHOULD** be 'FHIR-ready'.
 The identifier can be associated with an OpenID Connect credential that is capable of OAuth 2.0 authentication via UDAP Tiered OAuth; assigners which manage patient health records **SHALL** recognize such an Identifiers when associated with a patient in their system as a Patient.identifier resource element and respond to queries that use this Identifier as a search parameter or in a match request.

+&emsp;&emsp;

 ### Digital Identifier Workflow Example

+&emsp;&emsp;
+&emsp;&emsp;

 ### Requirements for Enterprise Identifiers